bartoszzuk/SemanticAnalysis/README.md

 - KNeighborsClassifier
 - MultinomialNB

 We train and validate all three, then pick the best one for testing.

-#### Validation Losses
+Below we provide:
+- Validation scores for all three models
+- Confusion Matrix and Roc Curve for KNeighborsClassifier on test data
+- Full classification report for KNeighborsClassifier on test data

 <img src="./resources/classic/validation.png" alt="validation">

 <table>